History House Museum

 History House Museum is a collection of photographic and archival records and historical objects relating to Grey District on the West Coast of New Zealand.
 The museum opened in the former Grey County Council Chambers in 1996, but the building was deemed unsafe in the event of an earthquake and forced to close in 2017.
-A new home for the collection is being sought.

 Origins

 History House Museum was housed in the former Grey County Council Chambers at 27 Gresson Street, Greymouth.
 The Grey County Council was formed in 1877, and built the Grey County Council Chambers in 1924.
 In 1989 the building was vacated when the County Council amalgamated with the boroughs of Greymouth and Runanga and the Greymouth Harbour Board to form the Grey District Council.

 The project to turn the empty building into a history museum was instigated by former deputy mayor Kevin Brown, Mayor of Grey Ron Hibbs, and Kevin Beams of Grey District Council.
 Kevin Brown recruited volunteers from the Lions, family, and local community to fit out the building and assemble a collection.
 The museum opened in 1996, with Brown as manager.
 When Brown was elected Mayor in 1998, volunteer Bob Naisbitt took over the running of the museum, along with assistant historian Margaret Mort.
+By 2013 Margaret Mort and Karen Prendergast were running the History House.

 In February 2017 a seismic assessment of the Grey County Council Chambers found it was at only 10 per cent of the new building standard (NBS), well below the 34 per cent required for a public building; the standards had been revised following the 2010–2011 Christchurch earthquakes.
 The cost to strengthen the building would be $142,000, and it is in a flood zone.
 The museum was closed and the archives moved to the Grey District Library.
 Several options were pursued: eventually incorporating the museum into a "Discovery Centre", disbanding the collection, or moving to another space – the former Dick Smith premises at 130 Mackay Street at a cost of $50,000/year – in conjunction with an iSite visitor centre.

 The location of the museum (at the other end of town from the railway station where most tourists arrived) and the lack of signage were blamed for the low visitor numbers: about 6–8 people a day.
 The Greymouth iSite manager Phil Barnett claimed tourists were simply not interested in its collections.